 It’s speed decreases as it approaches the shoreline (because the ground beneath it is getting shallower) but it’s energy begins to transfer to its monstrous HEIGHT.

 When the speed of the wave approaches zero, the wave breaks, much of its energy is released, and it will not go too much further.
-A tsunami that reaches a height of 300 feet when it rears up at the shore, will lose energy as it travels inland.
+A tsunami that reaches a height of 300 feet when it rears up at the shore (or any height), will lose energy as it travels inland.

 It’s all about energy.
 Frequency (depending on the source of the tsunami) and Amplitude (shape of ocean floor, shoreline and up-slope factors).